vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The full build and all 20 CTest targets pass, including cross-track tempo changes, independent modulation layers, and physical delay policies.

+### Make note-end status optional for format authors

+Remove nodiscard from the two mutating note-end setters.
+Every production format intentionally discarded their boolean result, so the annotation required noise without exposing an unhandled format decision.
+Remove 25 discard casts across 18 files in 17 formats; calls now read directly as setNoteEnd or setPreviousNoteEnd.
+The return values and implementation are unchanged, including the ability to check whether a previous note existed.
+The full rebuild is warning-free and all 20 CTest targets pass.
+Verify that each format edit only removes its outer cast.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,